 Course Objectives: Upon completion of the course student shall be able to

-- 1. The students will get familiar with the basic biochemical aspects of human body and its relation to diseases. - 2.
-Students will understand various drugs used for various ailments - 3.
-Understanding of mechanism of action adverse drug reactions - 4.
-To understand the basic strategies to manage the poisoning
+1. The students will get familiar with the basic biochemical aspects of relation to diseases. human body and its

+2. Students will understand various drugs used for various ailments

+Understanding of mechanism of action adverse drug reactions To understand the basic strategies to manage the poisoning

+4. To understand the basic strategies to manage the poisoning

+Course Syllabus:

 UNIT-I 10hours

-- 1. Pharmacology of drugs acting on Respiratory system
+1. Pharmacology of drugs acting on Respiratory system

-- a.
+a.
 Anti -asthmatic drugs

-- b.
+b.
 Drugs used in the management of COPD

-- c.
+c.
 Expectorants and antitussives

-- d.
+d.
 Nasal decongestants

-- e.
+e.
 Respiratory stimulants

-- 2. Pharmacology of drugs acting on the Gastrointestinal Tract
+2. Pharmacology of drugs acting on the Gastrointestinal Tract

-- a.
+a.
 Antiulcer agents.

-- b.
+b.
 Drugs for constipation and diarrhoea.

-- c.
+c.
 Appetite stimulants and suppressants.